toggins/Klawiatura/README.md

 ## Multiplayer

 > [!TIP]
+> **Discord integration!** You can invite others to your lobbies through Discord, as long as you're using the public NutPuncher instance.
+Behavior is undefined otherwise.

+> [!NOTE]
 > If you're unable to connect to other players, check [NutPunch's troubleshooting section](https://github.com/Schwungus/nutpunch?tab=readme-ov-file#troubleshooting).

-The main kicker of this project.
+Multiplayer is the main kicker of this project.
 Networking is purely peer-to-peer.
 You can host and find lobbies through the public NutPunch server.
 Lobbies can hold up to 4 players.
 For custom servers, host a [NutPuncher](https://github.com/Schwungus/nutpunch) server and connect to it using `-ip`.

-When using the public NutPuncher, you can also invite players to your lobby through Discord. **(This only works in 64-bit builds)**

 ## Launch options